 Ripon Grammar School boasts a busy and vibrant music department and it enjoys an active role in the local community.
 Our choirs and ensembles feature in concerts and competitions throughout the year.
 Our most recent engagements have taken us to Ripon Cathedral, Ripon Racecourse, Ripon Hospital and several care homes near to the school.
 Many of our students have busy music schedules outside of school.
 Amongst them are Cathedral Choristers, members of the Tewit and Ripon Brass Band, County Youth Orchestras and Choirs and The National Youth Choir of Great Britain.

-During the week the students in the upper sixth organised a range of fund-raising events ranging from live singing, dancing and musical performances on stage to a giant inflatable obstacle course in the school sports hall.
-The week came to a close with a charity ball.
-Overall the upper sixth raised £9,110 for their chosen charity.
-Other charities have included CRY (Cardiac Risk in the Young), Botonga Foundation, Water Aid, War Child and Great Ormand Street Hospital.
+CRY (Cardiac Risk in the Young), Botonga Foundation, Water Aid, War Child and Great Ormand Street Hospital.
 The lower school also raise money for charity annually and the charity is chosen by the students.

-In the summer of 2014, Jenny Unwin, an active fifth year student was knocked off her bike in a horrific accident on her way home from work.
+In the summer of 2014, Jenny Unwin, an active fifth year student was knocked off her bike in a horrific accident on her way home from her part-time job.
 The accident has left her paralysed from the chest down and means she uses a wheelchair to manoeuvre around.
 The appeal, set up by her friends, is raising money to enable her to buy equipment so she can have a full and active life again.
 The appeal has been supported by the school and wider community, through fund-raising events including a non-school uniform day, music days, sports days and sky-dives.

 Every Wednesday afternoon, students have an option to volunteer to participate in supporting our local community.
 Many students spend time in local primary schools, where they read with younger pupils, in nurseries, residential care homes, helping out at St Michael’s Hospice charity shop in Ripon and at Jenny Ruth (a workshop for people with disabilities).